TOBI JO GREENE, Founder & Director

 Casey joined our team in the Fall 2012 and works as a Lead Facilitator in our Boys Workshops.
 He is an experienced instructor with teens in outdoor & wilderness education, rehabilitation therapy and yoga.
 Casey has been working and learning with youth for 15 years now.
 He spends most of his days working with teens in Ojai exploring bowmaking, tracking, listening and yoga.
 Becoming a mentor for teens is one of Casey’s passion.

-Sharlynda is an educator and small business owner.
-As a teacher at Vista Real Charter School, Sharlynda supports efforts to end domestic violence and empower youth to end dating abuse.
-She has also worked as an Early Childhood Educator, Reading Instructor, Sylvan Learning Center Instructor and Site Coordinator, Duke Hospital School Language Facilitator, and Community College Adjunct English Instructor.
-As a Qualified Mental Health Professional, Sharlynda worked with a team of professionals, community members and families to provide person centered treatment plans, crisis response, skills training, psycho-educational activities, and advocacy for children and adults.
-In addition to this work, Sharlynda assisted researchers at Duke University (Department of Medicine) by facilitating focus groups and analyzing research data.
-She earned a B.A. in English and Chemistry minor from East Carolina University, and an M.A.T. in secondary education from the University of Southern California.
+Sharlynda supports efforts to end domestic violence and empowers youth to end dating abuse.
+She has served as an Early Childhood Educator, High School Teacher, Reading Instructor, Duke Hospital School Language Facilitator, and Community College Adjunct English Instructor.
+As a Qualified Mental Health Professional, Sharlynda worked with a team of professionals, community members and families to provide person centered treatment plans, crisis response, skills training, psychoeducational activities, and advocacy for children and adults.
+She earned a B.A. in English and Chemistry minor from East Carolina University, and an M.A.T. in Secondary Education from the University of Southern California.
+Sharlynda enjoys educating and empowering others.

 Katie joined the Girls Empowerment Workshop in 2016 as a grant writer and is currently training to be a workshop facilitator.
 She has had the privilege of working with youth and teens for over a decade as a camp counselor, sports coach, yoga teacher, and wilderness guide.
 It is her love of wilderness that Katie is most excited to share with the girls in her role as Camping Director for TGEW.
 Every summer Katie leads backpacking trips for teens in the Eastern Sierra; focusing on natural history, health, and mindfulness.
 Katie trained with the Art of Yoga Project, an organization that seeks to rehabilitate teenage girls in the juvenile justice system by teaching them art, yoga, and journaling.
 Combining wilderness experiences with yoga to empower teens is Katie’s passion, and The Girls Empowerment Workshop is overjoyed to have her on our Team.

-JEANINE MURPHY, Workshop Facilitator & Board of Directors
+JEANINE MURPHY, Board of Directors and Workshop Facilitator

 Jeanine sits on the board of the TGEW and was first introduced to the program as a board member of the Ojai Valley Youth Foundation.
 As a Licensed Marriage and Family Therapist and a Mental Health Clinician for Ojai Unified School District, she participates as a guest lecturer for the workshops.
 Jeanine is a registered trainer of SafeTALK (suicide awareness for everyone) and a national trainer/consultant for the Olweus Bullying Prevention Program.
 Jeanine has worked with children, adolescents and their families for over 20 years and believes that our youth need the opportunity to not only discuss the many challenges they face today, but also the opportunity to feel empowered to ask difficult questions, get to know themselves better and feel confident as they navigate through the stages of their development.